-Posted December 2nd, 2013 in Uncategorized
+Posted December 2nd, 2013 in Aquatic Invasive Species

 The invasive snail first moved into the Great Lakes decades ago and took up residency in Lake Michigan about 5 years ago.
 Inland lakes and rivers in the Midwest, though, had remained snail-free.
 That is until last month, when the Wisconsin Department of Natural Resources reported finding the snails in Black Earth Creek, about 25 miles north of the Illinois state line.